cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-11-12-how-i-peer-review-research-papers.md

 published: true
 ---

-In the academic circles, [peer reviewing](https://en.wikipedia.org/wiki/Scholarly_peer_review) is the act of assessing the quality of a research paper to determine if it's worth to be published in a journal or conference.
+In academic circles, [peer reviewing](https://en.wikipedia.org/wiki/Scholarly_peer_review) is the act of assessing the quality of a research paper to determine if it's worth to be published in a journal or conference.
 Peer reviewers are supposed to be (human) experts in the field, and their opinions have direct influence on the final decision taken by the associated editor regarding accepting or rejecting a paper submission.
-During the last years, [I've peer-reviewed](../service/#peer-reviews) more than 10 research papers in top journals and conferences, mostly within the fields of Software Engineering, Applied Machine Learning, and Sports Sciences.
+During the last years, I've peer-reviewed [a good number](../service.html) of research papers submitted to top journals and conferences, mostly within the fields of Software Engineering, Applied Machine Learning, and Sports Sciences.
-I've also played on the other side of the fence, submitting [my own papers](../publications.html) to similar venues and getting all kinds of positive and negative peer reviews in response.
+As a PhD student, I've also played on the other side of the fence, submitting [my own papers](../publications.html) to similar venues and getting all kinds of positive and negative peer reviews in response.
-I think this dual perspective has broadened my knowledge about the peer reviewing process, bringing some interesting hindsight on the challenges of approach for the academic community.
+I think this dual perspective has contributed to broadening my understanding of the peer review process.
+In hindsight, it's clear to me that there are many challenges to overcome in order to improve peer reviews for the benefit of the academic community.
-Specifically, I have noticed a large variance of quality in many of the reviews I've had the chance to see.[^4] In this post, I share my personal approach when peer-reviewing research papers.
+Specifically, I have noticed a large variance in the quality of many of the reviews I've had the chance to see.[^4] In this post, I share my personal approach when peer-reviewing research papers.
-I follow a flow that allows me to to deliver a decent peer review within a reasonably amount of time, i.e., the goal is doing it fast and effectively.
+I share my reviewer's flow, which I've polished over time in order to deliver a decent peer review within a reasonable amount of time, i.e., my goal is doing it fast and effectively.
-Whether you're new to peer reviewing or looking to refine your approach, you'll ~~probably~~ find some new practical tips on how to provide actionable feedback to authors so that they could enhance the quality of their papers.
+Whether you're new to peer reviewing or looking to refine your own approach, you'll ~~probably~~ find some practical tips on this article.
+Let's provide good feedback to authors so that they could enhance the quality of their papers!

 <figure class="jb_picture">
   {% responsive_image width: "100%" border: "0px solid #808080" path: img/posts/2023/2023-11-12/dansmuseet.jpg alt: "Reviews are a matter of personal taste." %}
   <figcaption class="stroke">
-    &#169; Beauty and tidiness have always being a matter of personal taste.
+    &#169; Beauty and tidiness have always been a matter of personal taste.
 Photo taken at the <a href="https://maps.app.goo.gl/k3aDzTu7VhFGibBG9">Dansmuseet</a>, in Stockholm, Sweden.
   </figcaption>
 </figure>

 # Understanding

 First of all, I would like to emphasize that peer reviews represent **personal opinions** regarding the quality and merits of a research paper.
-As such, personal opinions can sometimes appear biased, contradictory, or even plainly stupid (as I have observed several times).
+As such, these opinions can sometimes appear biased, contradictory, or even sound plainly foolish (as I have observed more than once).
 The history of science is full of [examples](https://www.sciencealert.com/these-8-papers-were-rejected-before-going-on-to-win-the-nobel-prize) of awesome papers that were initially rejected by academic reviewers.[^2]
-Nevertheless, the peer review process seems to be the least terrible method the scientific community has devised (so far) to judge the quality of _unofficial_ science.
+Nevertheless, the peer review process seems to be the least terrible method that the scientific community has devised (so far) to judge the quality of unofficial science.
-Having said that, let's accept the imperfections of peer reviews and focus on what we can do as reviewers to improve the quality of our deliveries.
+Having said that, let's accept the imperfections of peer review(er)s to focus on what we can do as scientist to improve the quality of our deliveries playing the referee role.

 # What I Look For?

 When receiving an invitation to review a research paper, I first download the PDF and skim through it.
-I don't read anything other than the title and maybe abstract.
+I don't read anything other than the title and maybe the abstract.
-I decide to accept reviewing it only based on the presentation (i.e., if has readable figures, written in $ \LaTeX $, acceptable size, etc.).
+I decide to accept reviewing it only based on its presentation (i.e., if it has readable figures, written in $ \LaTeX $, acceptable size, etc.).
 I trust that the editor has done a good job at determining if the paper is worth reviewing.

 ```mermaid